adelarue/cos_2019/1_terminal_and_git/README.md

 ** Next to "Authentication method", select "Password" ** Next to "Password", type your MIT log-in password.
 * Click "Save", and then click "Mount".
 Open Windows Exporer, and verify that there is a new folder called <your mit id>@'athena.dialup.mit.edu'.
 Click on it, and there will be some folders in it.

+## Task 5: Begin considering project team and data set

+* There will be a sustained project over the first half of the seminar which will be done in teams and presented in Session 5.
+* Begin planning your team and the data set you will work with.
+Both choices will be a part of the pre-assignment for Session 2.

 No results need to be submitted on Stellar for this pre-assignment.